-The following text was taken from “My very first little German Book.”.
-The year of this book is unknown, but I have adapted this book for Elvish purposes, and the sentences will be broken down by Sindarin translation, literal translation, and original text.
+The following text was taken from “My Very First Little German Book.”
+The year of this book is unknown, but I have adapted it for Elvish purposes.
+The sentences will be broken down into Sindarin translation, literal translation, and the original text.

 e·Barf Edhellen vinui nín.